ivpk/uapi/openapi/docs.md

    representative, which is also must be used by the Resource in data, to reference a representative.

-   `sub` references not the User itself, bet a representative.
+   `sub` references not the User itself, but a representative.
 Representative can represent an organization or a User itself.
 This distinction is needed, because Resource server might give different permissions of an employee of an organization and for a person not associated with an organization.